 Enjoy your Chocolate-Coconut Ladoos!

-This sweet treat can stay in an air tight container for up to a week – that is, if they aren’t all devoured on the same day you make them!
+This sweet treat can stay in an air-tight container for up to a week – that is if they aren’t all devoured on the same day you make them!
 I keep them outside for 3-4 days, then refrigerate.

 Happy cooking, enjoy!